 We are living in a machine world and machines have taken over the workforce.
 Machines get the work done faster and in most cases, cheaper and better than the "human" workforce and that explains why so many companies today are cutting their workforce and adding more and more machines.
 Machines are great and there is no doubt about it.
 However, there is no better machine than the human brain.
 In other words, there are some certain errors only humans and not machines can fix.
 There are some petty mistakes machines make that humans can easily correct and that explains why it is almost impossible to replace the entire workforce with machines.
 Human beings are needed to run those machines and human beings are needed to correct some of those silly petty mistakes machines make.

 It is not just Bangladesh.
-This happens all the time in other third world countries just that the world doesn't always get to know.
+This happens all the time in other third world countries.
+Just that, the world doesn't always get to know.
 Worse things are happening right now in some places in India, in the Philippines, in several poor countries in Africa and other parts of the third world.
 Children some as young as 9 are being outsourced by these western companies.
-Some of these poor children work in factories all day and night and the most painful part is that, most of these children don't even get paid on regular basis although they continue to work all day and night.
+Some of these poor children work in factories all day and night and the most painful part is that, most of these children don't even get paid on regular basis.
 Some have to wait months to get paid (in peanuts) for the work they do.
 This is how some greedy western companies continue to outsource poor people in third world countries.